Tsirov/ICP-house-record/README.md

 ## Overview

-The house sistem provide when some house is builded to register the house, and after some time then some one can buy it or inherit it.
+The house system provide when some house is builded to register the house, and after some time then some one can buy it or inherit it.

 ## Data Structures